Fees, Payment & FAQ

 Payment

 Payments can be made by cash, check, FSA, HSA, or credit card.
-For assessments, half payment is due at the time of our intake session, and second half is due at our final feedback session.
+For assessments, half payment is due at the time of our intake session, and second half is due at our final feedback session (or 30 days after intake, whichever comes first).
 For therapy, payment is due on date of service.

 Insurance & Superbills